Linger06/Linger/src/Linger/README.md

 ## Overview

-Linger.Utils is designed to be a developer's daily companion, providing a rich set of extension methods and helper classes that make common programming tasks easier and more efficient.
+Linger.Utils offer a rich collection of extension methods and helper classes that make common programming tasks simpler and more efficient.
 The library follows modern C# coding practices and supports multiple .NET framework versions.

 ## Table of Contents